nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/Database/README.md

 	Constructors should take integers only, and store them in the array

 	The "Fetch()" method should return the elements as an array

+For better understanding, check the provided skeleton.

+### Hint

+Do not forget to test the constructor(s).
+They are methods too!